deepnair/typescriptnodemongodbexample/README.md

 ___
 1. Create an app.ts.
 Within this create a const app = express().
 The express is imported from express.
 1. Use express.json() as a middleware to process form data that's in JSON.
-1. Create a port that is imported form config.
+1. Create a port that is imported from config.
 1. Create an async 'start' function within a try catch that connects to the database and then gets the app to listen to the port.
 Log the error.
 Then run the start function.
 1. Create a routes.ts in the root folder.
 1. In the routes.ts create a routes function that is export defaulted.
 It should take in an "app" of type {Express} imported from "express".